Tony Bates

-Early life and career
+Personal life

 Bates was born in 1967 in West London.
 He was raised in Teddington by his hairdresser mother and stepfather who worked as a builder.
 He dropped out of his mechanical engineering program at South Bank Polytechnic.

+Career

+1986–1996: Early career

-Bates’ first job was at the University of London as a network operator in the computer center where he worked from 1986 to 1992.
-During his time at the university, his commute was one hour by train each way.
-He capitalized on this commute time by teaching himself the C programming language and by learning UNIX through DEC manuals.
+Bates’ first job was at the University of London as a network operator in the computer centre where he worked from 1986 to 1992.
+During his commute to university he taught himself the C programming language and by learnt UNIX through DEC manuals.
 Bates was fortunate to be involved in the early days of the Internet running the Arpanet gateways between the U.S. and the U.K. Bates helped transition the U.K. academic network JANET from the academic Coloured Book protocols to TCP/IP, helping to create the JANET IP Service (JIPS).

 He left the University of London Computer Centre in 1992 to work in Amsterdam on a Réseaux Associés pour la Recherche Européenne (RARE)-funded project as part of the RIPE NCC, an organization responsible for establishing the Europe IP registry and a number of operational standards for European networking.
 In 1994, he moved to Virginia, which at the time was considered the nexus of the Internet.
-He worked on the strategy and operation for the Internet MCI IP backbone.

-Cisco
+1996–2010: Cisco

 Bates joined Cisco in 1996.
-He was employed at Cisco for more than 14 years and rose to senior vice president and general manager, heading up the enterprise, commercial and small business divisions.

-Although his primary function at Cisco remained dedicated to infrastructure, other opportunities arose that sparked his interest.
-Projects such as Cisco's integration with Scientific Atlanta gave him a glimpse of the user side of the Internet.
+He was employed at Cisco for over 14 years and became the senior vice president and general manager, heading up the enterprise, commercial and small business divisions.
+Whilst his main jobs related to infrastructure, he also worked on projects such as Cisco's integration with Scientific Atlanta gave him a glimpse of the user side of the Internet.

-Skype
+2010–2011: Skype

 In a 2011 interview with Voice on the Web, Bates admitted that one of his personal goals was to become the CEO of a company before age 45.
 According to the story, he wrote three names on a piece of paper and Skype was one of them.
-Bates said that once he joined as CEO, a key engineer in Estonia asked him how long he had been using Skype.
+Bates said that once he joined as CEO, an engineer in Estonia asked him how long he had been using Skype.
 He said in 2004, and when they ran the details of his Skype ID to verify, the engineer admitted that Bates started using Skype before he had.

 Bates was hired as CEO of Skype in October 2010.
 When Bates joined Skype, only 6.5 percent of its users paid to make calls from their computers to landline or mobile devices.
 He was looking for ways to monetize Skype and envisioned extending Skype beyond recreational and video calling.
 "The world previously looked very much like there was a business world and a consumer world," Bates said in 2010.
 "They’re blurring very quickly."

-In 2010, Bates made plans to offer paid premium phone and video services such as group videoconferencing, call waiting and answering services.